Bidens partner with Creative Artists Agency

 - "We look forward to leveraging their expertise, across many fields, as part of our team," Biden said

-Washington (CNN)Former Vice President Joe Biden and First Lady Jill Biden are continuing their post-White House public policy work through partnering with the Creative Artists Agency.
+Washington (CNN)Former Vice President Joe Biden and second lady Jill Biden are continuing their post-White House public policy work through partnering with the Creative Artists Agency.

 "Jill and I remain more dedicated than ever to addressing the critical issues of the day, and we see in CAA a shared passion and shared values that are at the core of our family and our goals," the former vice president said in a statement from the talent and sports agency.
 "We look forward to leveraging their expertise, across many fields, as part of our team."